-CALLEY ANDERSON is an up-and-coming playwright from Memphis, Tennessee.
+CALLEY N. ANDERSON is an up-and-coming playwright from Memphis, Tennessee.
 Her ten-minute plays have received five festival productions to date (Emerald Theatre Company, TN 2016; Pride Theater at Chandler, VT 2017; Stable Cable Lab Co., NY 2017; InVersion Theatre, NY 2018; Fade to Black Fest, TX 2018).
-Anderson is a graduate of Davidson College, where she received her BA in English with a Concentration in Film and Media Studies and currently attends The New School - School of Drama.
-She is a member of the Dramatists Guild and was a finalist for the 2017-2018 Many Voices Fellowship.
-She is also one of thirteen Memphis Hub fellows of the Salzburg Global Seminar's Forum for Young Cultural Innovators.
+Anderson is a graduate of Davidson College (BA in English, Concentration in Film and Media Studies) and The New School for Drama (MFA in Playwriting).
+She is a member of the Dramatists Guild, a 2020-2021 Dramatists Guild Foundation Fellow, and is currently commissioned by the University of Memphis Dept. of Theatre and Dance.
+Anderson is also one of sixteen Memphis Hub fellows of the Salzburg Global Seminar's Forum for Young Cultural Innovators.

 In the world just beyond a mirror's reflection, five co-workers try their best to do their jobs well: be a voice in someone's head and make them happy.
 But what happens when the world outside the mirror blends with the world inside it?

 There's a cultural touchstone in Black America that, if you see another Black person running, you follow without question.
 But what happens after you've followed?
 Where do you run?
 What do you discover?
 Trick or Treat? gives comedic answers to those questions while highlighting the realities of what it means to be a Black man in America.

 Five research study participants gather in a conference room.
 Their task appears simple and straight-forward: select 10 events from the year 1968 that they feel impacted the nation’s conscious and view of empathy.
 What transpires is a reflection of what is seen, heard, and missed when history, memory, and living bodies must merge in unflinching ways.